rdkcentral/firebolt-certification-app/docs/Documentation.md

 ## Validations

-To learn more about validation options see the [validation documentation](./Validations.md).
+FCA has the ability to make firebolt api calls to the device when it's launched.
+FCA supports Schema Validation which can be used to validate that a firebolt api response is adhering to the firebolt open rpc schema.
+For more details about the Validations please read the [validation documentation](./Validations.md).

 ## Reporting